Exterior remodeling company offering roofing, window, siding, painting and more full-service solutions to Denver metro area homeowners.

 Each siding type has its pros and cons, finding the perfect siding is a rewarding process.
-Depending on the geographic location of the home the popular choice of siding will change.
+To determine what siding is best depends a lot on the geographic location of the home.
 Each region of the US has completely different weather patterns and you can’t always use the pretty siding that your friend has in California when you live in Colorado.
 It is important that each area has the proper choice for the weather patterns.
 Matching the architecture of the area is also important and siding can aid that process quite a bit.

 Vinyl siding is the least expensive of all siding types and comes in many colors and styles which is a selling point to most homeowners.
 Although it is a great product, vinyl siding is not as durable as some other metal sidings, so after large storms they have to be maintained.
 Vinyl siding is a lovely choice for places that are generally stable in weather, for they work well in hot or colder climates.